trzesniowskiszymon/TODO-s-WebApp/README.md

 ### Introduction
 Hello!
-I made an application where you can choose your language (available languages are: English, Polish and German) and write your name, submit it and go to your TODO's list.
+I made an application where you can choose your language (available languages are: English, Polish and German) and write your name, submit it and go to your TODO list.
-Then you can add TODO and check it in checkbox when you have done your task.
-It's really simple app which you can open on your localhost.
+Then you can add task and check it in checkbox when you have completed it.
+It's a really simple app which you can open on your localhost.

 ### Technologies
 Project is created with: